kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 Due to the independence of these two controllers, they can lead to an awkward situation where VPA tries to squeeze the pods into smaller sizes based on their measured utilization.
 Still, HPA tries to scale out the applications to improve the customized performance metrics.
 It is also [not recommended] to use HPA together with VPA for CPU or memory metrics.
-Therefore, there is a need to combine the two controllers so that horizontal and vertical scaling decisions are made in combination for an application to achieve both objectives, including resource efficiency and the application service-level agreements (SLA)/performance goals.
+Therefore, there is a need to combine the two controllers so that horizontal and vertical scaling decisions are made in combination for an application to achieve both objectives, including resource efficiency and the application service-level objectives (SLOs)/performance goals.
 However, existing VPA/HPA designs cannot accommodate such requirements.
 Manual fine-tuning the timing or frequency to do vertical/horizontal scaling and prioritization are usually needed for synchronization of the HPA and VPA.